microsoft/CDM/README.md

 # Versioning

-Maintaining forward and backwards compatibility is a key goal of CDM.
-Therefore, CDM uses purely additive versioning, which means any revision of the CDM following an initial release will not:
+Maintaining forward and backwards compatibility is a key goal of the CDM.
+Therefore, the CDM uses purely additive versioning, which means any revision of the CDM following an initial release will not:

-* introduce new mandatory properties on existing entities
+* Introduce new mandatory properties on existing entities
-* rename existing properties or existing entities
+* Rename existing properties or existing entities
-* remove previously defined properties
+* Remove previously defined properties

 # Contributing